There are three main symptoms of coronavirus.

-So, coughing and sneezing into tissues, not touching your face with unwashed hands, and avoiding close contact with infected people are important for limiting the spread.
+So, coughing and sneezing into tissues, not touching your face with unwashed hands, and avoiding close contact with infected people are important.

-People will be most infectious when they have symptoms, but there have been suggestions some can spread the virus even before they are sick.
+People will be most infectious when they have symptoms, but some may spread the virus even before they are sick.